 Incomplete (I) grades may be assigned only when academic work has been interrupted by circumstances beyond the student's control.
-Incomplete grade requests must be initiated by the student and approved by both the instructor of record and senior academic administrator of the academic unit by filing a petition in the Registrar's Office.
-The petition must be submitted by the student, along with appropriate documentation outlining the circumstances, to both the instructor and the senior academic administrator of the academic unit for their approval and signature before the last day of the quarter in which the incomplete will be granted.
+Incomplete grade requests must be initiated by the student and approved by both the instructor of record as well as the Senior Academic Administrator over the course.
+The student must submit an incomplete request form to be approved by the faculty member and Senior Academic Administrator prior to the end of the quarter.

-The student must complete all academic work to replace the I grade according to the terms of the agreement with the instructor of record by the end of the next consecutive academic term or the grade will be determined to be an F. The grade of I counts as credits attempted but does not affect GPA.
+The student must complete all academic work to replace the I grade according to the terms of the agreement with the instructor of record within 90 days of the I grade being posted or the grade will be determined to be an F. The grade of I counts negatively against a student's successful completion rate but does not affect the student's GPA until a final grade is posted.